-- (a) In addition to the information required in section 5314 of this division, any distributor who will be or is transporting cannabis goods shall provide the following information to the Bureau: - (1) Proof of ownership or a valid lease for any and all vehicles and trailers that will be used to transport cannabis goods; - (2) The year, make, model, license plate number, and numerical Vehicle Identification Number (VIN) for any and all vehicles and trailers that will be used to transport cannabis goods; and - (3) Proof of insurance for each vehicle and trailer used to transport cannabis goods.

-- (b) The distributor shall provide the Bureau with the information required by this section in writing for any new vehicle or trailer that will be used to transport cannabis goods prior to using the vehicle or trailer to transport cannabis goods. - (c) The distributor shall provide the Bureau with any changes to the information required by this section in writing within 30 calendar days.
+- (a) In addition to the information required in section 5314 of this division, any distributor who will be or is transporting cannabis goods shall provide the following information to the Bureau: - (1) Proof of ownership or a valid lease for each vehicle and trailer used to transport cannabis goods; - (2) The year, make, model, license plate number, and numerical Vehicle Identification Number (VIN) for each vehicle and trailer used to transport cannabis goods; and - (3) Proof of insurance for each vehicle and trailer used to transport cannabis goods. - (b) The distributor shall provide the Bureau with the information required by this section in writing for any new vehicle or trailer that will be used to transport cannabis goods prior to using the vehicle or trailer to transport cannabis goods. - (c) The distributor shall provide the Bureau with any changes to the information required by this section in writing within 30 calendar days.